Pet Peeves and Stress

 Some of our pet peeves can move from simple annoyances into being rude or aggressive.
 Think of road rage.
 It usually starts because one person was not paying attention or assumed that they had the right to do what they did.
 The offended party gets annoyed, then angry and then may retaliate.

-Beverly`s Hot Tips For Building Resilience During Pet Peeves Week:
+Beverly`s Hot Tips For How To Cope With Your Pet Peeves and Stress By Building Resilience During Pet Peeves Week:

 - Make a list of your pet peeves.
 There is something cathartic and humorous about doing this.
 Often awareness can help us to see the lighter side.